 - United

-Of this list, only Air New Zealand, Singapore Airlines and THAI service most major Australian cities other than Sydney and Melbourne, but Air New Zealand and Singapore Airlines do not release many premium cabin seats as awards to their partners for flights to and from Australia, so the partners that are most useful are THAI, Asiana and ANA.
+Of this list, only Air New Zealand, Singapore Airlines, and THAI service most major Australian cities other than Sydney and Melbourne.
+But Air New Zealand and Singapore Airlines don’t release many premium cabin reward seats to their partners for flights to and from Australia.

-If you are willing to position yourself to a Star Alliance hub such as Singapore, Bangkok or Tokyo, your opportunities open up widely.
+If you are willing to get yourself to a Star Alliance hub such as Singapore, Bangkok or Tokyo, your opportunities for reward flights open up widely.

 LifeMiles is a strange beast.
 I have a love and hate relationship with it.
 In some ways, it is great for cheap luxury travel, but at the same time, its limitations can really make you go mad.

-One other issue is that because Australia is not a Star Alliance hub, many day flights out of Australia do not have connecting flights until the next morning, which exceeds the eight-hour layover limit, meaning two separate awards are needed.
+One big limitation is you won’t be able to book routings with layovers over eight hours long.
+Because Australia is not a Star Alliance hub, many daytime flights out of Australia don’t have connecting flights until the next morning.

-Also, LifeMiles will not book any awards that cannot be booked online with their search engine.
-If you cannot see it on their website, even though it can be seen on the United or ANA website, LifeMiles will not book it for you.
+Also, LifeMiles will not book any rewards that can’t be booked online with their search engine.
+If you can’t see it on their website, even though it can be seen on other partner websites, LifeMiles will not book it for you.

-Another worrying limitation is that there are reports that LifeMiles does not advise you if there is a change such as a schedule change or equipment swap on your itinerary.
-It is up to you to regularly check your booking on the airline/s on which you are flying to make sure that what you booked matches up to what is scheduled to occur.
-CheckMyTrip.com may also help you do this.
+Another worrying limitation is that LifeMiles reportedly doesn’t advise you if there is a change – such as a schedule change or equipment swap – on your itinerary.
+You’ll have to keep an eye on your itinerary to make sure no major modifications happen to it over time.

-Finally, for any booking cancellations or changes, you will need to deal with LifeMiles’ infamous customer service.
+Finally, for any booking cancellations or changes, you’ll need to deal with LifeMiles’ infamous customer service.
 Refunds can take anywhere up to seven days, and there are language barriers all around.

 Take all that into account before jumping in.